SAVING THE JAGUAR

 The last known wild U.S. jaguar before the three “new” jaguars appeared was called Macho B. He was tragically, wrongfully euthanized in March 2009 by the Arizona Game and Fish Department after being captured and fitted with a radio collar.

 The Center immediately called for an independent medical investigation, which revealed that Macho B’s death was at least partly due to malfeasance.
 We sued Arizona Game and Fish to prevent the killing of any more jaguars, and in January 2010, the Interior Department's inspector general released a report concluding that Macho B's capture had been intentional — although Game and Fish had no permit to capture jaguars.
 That year we also filed a notices of intent to sue the U.S. Department of Agriculture’s Wildlife Services over its use of traps, snares and poisons threatening jaguars and ocelots, and over the Fish and Wildlife Service's granting Arizona Game and Fish a permit allowing the incidental killing or injuring of jaguars with traps and snares.

 Since El Jefe was first spotted roaming southern Arizona's Sky Island mountain ranges in 2011, he has been photographed more than 100 times by trail cameras in the Santa Rita Mountains, less than 30 miles from Tucson.
-His time there highlights another threat to jaguars: the proposed Rosemont mine, a massive open-pit copper mine planned for a site that would destroy thousands of acres of perfect jaguar habitat.
-The Center has been a leading member of the coalition fighting the mine since 2007
+His time there highlights another threat to jaguars: a massive copper mine proposed by Hudbay Minerals.
+After fighting the Center in court for years, the company scrapped its original project, the Rosemont mine — but now it’s planning a mine called Copper World.
+This new, equally destructive open-pit copper mine for that would likewise destroy thousands of acres of perfect jaguar habitat.
+The Center has been a leading member of the coalition against copper mining in this area since 2007.

 Jaguars’ Journey Toward Protection